Factbox-COP26 in Glasgow: Who is going and who is not?

 -Australian Prime Minister Scott Morrison confirmed on Friday he will go.
 While many global nations have pledged to achieve net zero emissions by 2050, Australia has refused to strengthen its targets.

--President Recep Tayyip Erdogan will attend after Turkey's parliament ratified the Paris climate agreement last month.
+-President Tayyip Erdogan will attend after Turkey's parliament ratified the Paris climate agreement last month.

 -Canadian Prime Minister Justin Trudeau is expected to announce that he will attend closer to the start date, according to a government source.